Smile (Marti Pellow album): Promotion

 To promote the album, Pellow made a cameo appearance in Emmerdale, where he performed Close to You in the Woolpack for the departure of Kathy Glover.
 Pellow also made appearances on Top of the Pops to promote both single releases.

 A "complete edition" of the album containing all eight B-sides was released onto streaming services in 2021 to celebrate the twentieth anniversary of the album.
 These include the first version of Pellow's cover of "The River" by Joni Mitchell, which he would later re-record for his Between the Covers album.

+Singles

+The album's first single, "Close to You", was released on 4 June 2001.
+The single peaked at number 9 on the UK Singles Chart and stayed on the chart for 9 non-consecutive weeks.

+The second and final single released from the album was "I've Been Around The World".
+The single, released on 19 November 2001, debuted and peaked at number 28 on the UK Singles Chart.